Chester Racecourse

-The racecourse stands, with the city walls visible in the right of the image.

 View across the Roodee to Curzon Park on the South bank of the River Dee.

 Chester Racecourse, also known as the Roodee, is a racecourse located in Chester, England.
 The horse racing venue is officially recognised by Guinness World Records as the "oldest racecourse still in operation".
-Horse racing in Chester dates back to the early sixteenth century, with 1539 cited as the year racing began, although some sources give a date of 1512 for the first races in Chester.
+Horse racing in Chester started in the early sixteenth century, with 1539 cited as the year racing began, although some sources give a date of 1512 for the first races in Chester.
 It is also thought to be the smallest racecourse of significance in England at 1 mile and 1 furlong (1.8 km) long.

 History

 The 65 acre racecourse lies on the banks of the River Dee.
 The site was once a harbour during the Roman settlement of the city during the Early Middle Ages, sometimes referred to as the Dark Ages, but was closed as the river silted up thus making navigation impossible.
 Towards the centre of the in field is a raised mound which is decorated by a small cross known as a "rood".
 It is from this that the race course derives the name "Roodee"; Roodee is a corruption of "Rood Eye", meaning "The Island of the Cross", and is sometimes seen as "roody" in early sources.

 According to legend the cross marks the burial site of a statue of the Virgin Mary sentenced to hang after causing the death of Lady Trawst, the wife of the Governor of Hawarden.
 The legend states that she had gone to church to pray for rain but when her prayers were answered by a tremendous thunderstorm the statue was loosened and fell, killing her.
 As a holy object, hanging or burning the statue would be sacrilege so the statue was left by the banks of the river and the tide carried it down to Chester.
 The statue was found guilty by a jury of 12 men.
 If the legend is true, then this is the first recorded case of a jury being used in a court.

-In an alternate version of the legend, the statue was instead carried to St John's Church.
+In an alternative version of the legend, the statue was instead carried to St John's Church.
 An ancient statue of the Virgin was recorded at the time of the reformation but may not be the same one.
 The statue was thrown down as a relic of popery, used as a whipping post for scholars and burned.